 - Graphics and Imaging Laboratory (GRAIL)

-Also check out UW CSE's campus-wide leadership in data science.
+Also learn about the Allen School's campus-wide leadership in data science.

 - Binary-Weight Networks and XNOR-Networks and Imsitu by UW CSE and AI2 are featured in The New York Times.